jigth/go-protobufs-intro/README.md

 go build
 ```

-And then open the .exe file from command line our double clicking it.
+And then open the .exe file from command line or double clicking it.

 From command line it may be like so: